-In January 2018, two independent non-executive directors joined the RC.
-The two newly appointed members have varied experiences and backgrounds, relating to accounting, banking, investments, risk management, etc. Additionally, the executive directors that sit in the RC have a very strong background in their respective fields, adding as such the necessary value to risk management.
+The Risk Management Committee consists of three non-executive directors, two of which are independent non-executive directors.
+The committee meetings attend also the CEO and the Risk Manager.
+The members have varied experiences and backgrounds, relating to accounting, banking, investments, risk management, etc, adding as such the necessary value to risk management.

 The RC meets as and when required to carry out its functions.
-During 2018, the RC held seven (7) meetings.
+During 2019, the RC held five (5) meetings.